drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 <p align="center">
   <img src="http://redfish.dmtf.org/sites/all/themes/dmtf2015/images/dmtf-redfish-logo.png" alt="DMTF Redfish" width=180>

-# Redfish doc generator: Configuration files
+# Redfish doc generator configuration files

 To configure the generated documentation, the **Redfish doc generator** reads command-line arguments and configuration file keys.
 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.